op-de-kop/op-de-kop/src/en-US/faq.md

 questions:
   - "What about corona?": "We are abiding by to the governmental rules.
 We will continue offering contact sports as long as they are allowed.
-If the situation changes we will adapt and concider what we can still offer."
+If the situation changes we will adapt and consider what we can still offer."

   - "Will there be a different price for students?": "Yes.
 Students can get 25% discount."